dougsland/unifi-openvpn/README.md

 ## Internet Providers
 Feel free to contribute via PullRequest adding your local Internet Provider Settings from any part of the world.

-Please note: The tutorial assume users will connect the **Internet Provider modem into the Security Gateway device**
+Please note: The tutorial assumes users will physically connect (i.e: RJ45 cables) the **Internet Provider modem into the Security Gateway device**.
-and use the others steps shown in this tutorial.

 ### Comcast